Education in Albania: Communist period

 Secondary education began with grade nine (usually at age fourteen), and ended with grade twelve.
 Secondary schools offered four-year general education programs or four-year vocational and professional programs, including industrial, agricultural, pedagogic, trade, arts, and health tracks, among others.
 Some programs lasted only two years.

 The term of study in the institutes of higher education lasted three to five years, and tuition was also free at this level.
 Provision was made to expand higher education by increasing the number of full-time students, setting up new branches in places where there were no post-secondary institutes, and organising specialised courses in which those who had completed higher education would be trained to become highly qualified technical and scientific cadres.
 All full-time graduate students had to serve a probationary period of nine months in industrial production and three months in military training, in addition to the prescribed military training in school.
 There were also post-secondary Party schools, such as Lenin Higher Party School, which existed simply to promote the regime's philosophy.

 Adult education was provided in the same sequence as full-time schooling for younger students, with two exceptions.
-First, the eight-year general education segment was noncompulsory, and was compressed into a six-year program that allowed for completion of the first four grades in two years.
+First, the eight-year general education segment was noncompulsory, and was compressed into a six-year program that allowed for completion of the first four years in two years.
 Second, those who wanted to proceed to higher institutes after completing secondary school had to devote one year to preparatory study instead of engaging in production work, as full-time students did.

 Official statistics indicated that the regime made considerable progress in education.
 Illiteracy had been virtually eliminated by the late 1980s.
 From a total enrolment of fewer than 60,000 students at all levels in 1939, the number of people in school had grown to more than 750,000 by 1987; also, there were more than 40,000 teachers in Albania.
 About 47% of all students were female.
 The proportion of eighth-grade graduates who continued with some type of secondary education increased from 39% in 1980 to 73% in 1990, with no village reporting a figure lower than 56%.